Alosidae: Genera

-The oldest member of the group is Pugliaclupea from the Campanian of Italy, but its placement in the Alosidae appears to be on weak grounds.
-Otherwise, all other members of the family are only known from the Eocene onwards.
+The oldest member of the group was originally thought to be Pugliaclupea from the Campanian of Italy, but its placement in the Alosidae appears to be on weak grounds, and it has more recently found to be an ellimmichthyiform, most likely in the Armigatidae.
+True fossil members of the family are only known from the Eocene onwards.
 There appears to have been a significant center of endemism for the alosids and other clupeoids in the Paratethys.
-The freshwater †Chasmoclupea from the Oligocene of Egypt may also be related to the Alosidae.
+The freshwater †Chasmoclupea from the Oligocene of Egypt was originally though to be related to the Alosidae, but has since been found to be a dorosomatid.